gphk-metrics/stata-manyiv/README.md

 ### Compiling

 To compute the jive and ujive estimators with multiple absorb levels, `manyiv` uses a plugin compiled with the [Eigen3](https://eigen.tuxfamily.org/index.php?title=Main_Page) library.
-To compile the plugin from source, install Eigen3 (using your system's package manager or from [their website](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)) and run:
+Pre-compiled binaries are provided in [this reposirtory](src/build).
+To re-compile the plugin from source, install Eigen3 (using your system's package manager or from [their website](http://eigen.tuxfamily.org/index.php?title=Main_Page#Download)) and run:

 ```
 git clone git@github.com:mcaceresb/stata-manyiv